enimiste/sample-ui-hub/README.md

         When setting passwords for users, turn off Temporary flag.
         Roles are assigned on the Role Mappings tab.

 4. Open terminal in `integration` directory and run `./gradlew publishToMavenLocal` to install the add-on to the local Maven repo.
+In case you got this error `java.lang.IllegalArgumentException: Unsupported class file major version 65` check the Java version used by your terminal (`java -version`).
+It should be **17**.

 5. Open `hub` project in IDE and set `spring.security.oauth2.client.registration.keycloak.client-secret` property to the value obtained from the Credentials tab of the `hub` application in Keycloak.
 Do the same for `customers` and `orders` projects.